CurlyWurly-1/Face_Recognition_With_Moving_Eyeball/README.md

 - Face recognition from video images seen from a Webcam
 - Speech output (On a Jetson Nano, you have to use a USB speaker)
 - USB Serial comms via USB
 N.B.
 A separate Arduino board is connected by USB - This Arduino is used just to control 2 servos.
-These servos move an Eyeball such the eyeball always moves to look at the person's face.
+These servos move an Eyeball such that the eyeball always moves to look at the person's face.

 Please note: Credits for the original "Doorcam.py" program goes to Adam Geitgey.
 For more info, please follow this link https://medium.com/@ageitgey/build-a-hardware-based-face-recognition-system-for-150-with-the-nvidia-jetson-nano-and-python-a25cb8c891fd